ICHEC/interim-service/_sources/national-service-projects.md

 Ahead of new proposal submission and in accordance with the ICHEC [Acceptable Usage Policy](https://www.ichec.ie/academic/national-hpc/acceptable-usage-policy), applicants should notify ICHEC of all publications arising out of work completed with the help of ICHEC from past projects.
 Simply email the [Helpdesk](support@ichec.ie) with the publication reference and link to the online version.

+Please note that, given the migration to the [Interim National Service](https://ichec.github.io/interim-service/interim-service.html), all new projects will be directly set up on MeluXina.
+We encourage users to review the documentation pages here on our Interim Service Docs, as well as the detailed [MeluXina documentation](https://ichec.github.io/interim-service/interim-service.html) to learn more about this platform and how to use it.

 ## Project Classes
 ### 1. Class C project: Discovery